XboxReplay/express-ugc-proxy/README.md

 ```

 ##### options.cache
-Once retrieved, each file URI has a lifetime of approxymatively 1 hour.
-To prevent useless API calls during this period feel free to use this option with a `getter` and a `setter` method and then all the logic will be handled by the middleware itself.
+Once retrieved each file URI has a lifetime of approxymatively 1 hour.
+To prevent useless API calls during this period specify a `getter` and a `setter` method and let all the logic behind to be handled by the middleware itself.

-* Available options:
-    * keySeparator {string?} *Default: ":"*
-    * forceUppercase {boolean?} *Default: false*
-    * getter {Function}
-    * setter {Function}

 ```
 // Example with redis